Asics DynaFlyte 2 Review Facts

 Runners commented that this shoe provides amazing bounce and responsiveness.
 The outsole and the midsole are much more lightweight than others in the same class of shoe, and runners commented that this helped the runner feel connected to the road below them.
 The midsole provides a snappy support system that helped the runner quickly and efficiently change direction and respond to changes in pace and terrain.

 This shoe features a unique technological addition called the Impact Guidance System (I.G.S).
-This technology is designed to support natural movement of the foot.
-It guides the foot through its natural gait cycle and support the foot by removing the risk of unwanted side to side movement.
+This technology is designed to support the natural movement of the foot.
+It guides the foot through its natural gait cycle and supports the foot by removing the risk of unwanted side to side movement.

 This shoe is designed for the roads, the treadmill, or the track.
 Although the underfoot of the shoe does feature good traction, it is not enough to keep the runner safe on the trails.
 For this reason, this shoe should be used solely for road and track running.
 Runners also liked this shoe has a lightweight cross trainer and as a companion during group exercise classes like Zumba